-MINIMUM
+MINIMUM MAXIMUM

-(1) First offense: Suspension w/o pay Dismissal Although dismissal for the first be imposed subject to the disposition of case, is permit Appointing Authority, following limitations herein.
-A suspetted up to only one (1) year ension without pay, pending r, upon determination by the be imposed subject to the limitations herein.
+Although dismissal for the first offense is permitted, an initial suspension without pay may be imposed subject to the limitations herein.
 A suspension without pay, pending disposition of case, is permitted up to only one (1) year, upon determination by the Appointing Authority, following prior notice and consultation with employee.
 If after the period of suspension, the case is not resolved in one of the below manners, the Appointing Authority has the discretion to dismiss the employee.
 Notice of the dismissal shall be required in the same manner as any notice of dismissal to a permanent Classified employee.
 The following conditions shall apply when the pending felony offense is resolved unless the employee has already been separated from employment: